Buy vs Rent · 2026

 Break-Even Analysis

-In Portland, OR, the financial break-even point — where cumulative buying costs (including equity building) overtake the cumulative advantage of renting and investing the savings — arrives at year 5.
+In Portland, OR, the financial break-even point — where the buyer's cumulative net worth surpasses the renter's — arrives at year 5 (month 54).

-The monthly cost gap of $1,801 against buying must be overcome by equity accumulation and appreciation before buying "wins" financially.
-At 7.5% investment returns, the renter's advantage compounds meaningfully — which is why a 5-year break-even is relatively favorable for buyers.
+At 7.5% investment returns, the renter's advantage compounds meaningfully in the early years — which is why a 5-year break-even is very favorable for buyers.

 Portland, OR Market Context